Bug report #15226

 When copying a table (PostGIS) in the 'DB Manager' by D&D, the name of the primary key is placed in quotes (e.g. "gid").
 As a result, there is a "gid" and a gid column in the new table.

-#4 Updated by Sandro Santilli almost 3 years ago
+#4 Updated by Sandro Santilli over 3 years ago

 - Status changed from Open to Feedback